 Question 8: Does Python have a compiler?

-This is actually one of the tougher Python interview questions, mostly because not many people pay attention to it.
+This is one of the tougher Python interview questions, mostly because not many people pay attention to it.

 Question 9: What is Monkey Patching?